DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Related Work

 Parallel to task automation, user interface generation seeks to enhance human-computer interaction by computationally creating and adapting interfaces~\cite{jiangComputationalApproachesUnderstanding2022,gajosSUPPLEAutomaticallyGenerating,wobbrockAbilityBasedDesignConcept2011}.
 Pioneering work in this area used optimization-based approaches, with systems like SUPPLE~\cite{gajosSUPPLEAutomaticallyGenerating} and UNIFORM~\cite{nicholsUNIFORMAutomaticallyGenerating2006} formalizing layout design as combinatorial optimization tasks to improve user performance and experience~\cite{oulasvirtaCombinatorialOptimizationGraphical2020}.
 The advent of large-scale GUI datasets such as RICO~\cite{dekaRicoMobileApp2017} and MUD~\cite{fengMUDLargeScaleNoiseFiltered2024} enabled the subsequent shift to data-driven methods, which employed deep learning models like GNNs~\cite{jiangGraph4GUIGraphNeural2024} and Transformers~\cite{jingLayoutGenerationVarious2023} to learn from existing designs.

 More recently, LLM-driven UI generation has emerged, demonstrating strong zero-shot capabilities~\cite{geGenComUIExploringGenerative2025, wuUICoderFinetuningLarge2024}.
-However, due to issues with stability and consistency~\cite{caoGenerativeMalleableUser2025}, their primary application has shifted from full end-to-end generation to serving as powerful assistants for designers and developers.
-In this role, LLMs aid in asset search~\cite{parkLeveragingMultimodalLLM2025}, concept validation~\cite{swearnginScoutRapidExploration2020}, and prototyping~\cite{luMistyUIPrototyping2025}, improving the efficiency of professional workflows.
-While these technologies are becoming a viable medium for human-AI collaboration~\cite{yenMemoletReifyingReuse2024, caoGenerativeMalleableUser2025}, a critical limitation persists: existing systems are designed for discrete, isolated tasks.
-This leads to a fragmented user experience, forcing users to relearn interaction logics when orchestrating complex workflows that span multiple services~\cite{meiAIOSLLMAgent2024}.
-This lack of cross-task consistency imposes a high cognitive load.
-Addressing this challenge requires moving beyond single-task generation to create a coherent and persistent task-oriented workspace.
-Our work draws inspiration from pattern languages in UI design~\cite{alexanderPatternLanguageTowns1977, tidwellDesigningInterfacesPatterns2010}, suggesting a path toward enforcing structural consistency across a workflow while still allowing for fluid, malleable interaction at each step.
+However, due to inherent stability and consistency issues~\cite{caoGenerativeMalleableUser2025}, its primary application remains confined to serving as an auxiliary tool under the supervision of professionals, such as developers and designers.
+In this role, LLMs aid in asset search~\cite{parkLeveragingMultimodalLLM2025}, concept validation~\cite{swearnginScoutRapidExploration2020}, and prototyping~\cite{luMistyUIPrototyping2025}, thereby improving professional workflow efficiency.
+While these technologies are becoming a viable medium for human-AI collaboration~\cite{yenMemoletReifyingReuse2024, caoGenerativeMalleableUser2025}, a critical limitation persists: no matter how efficient professionals become, they cannot scale to tailor designs for every unique user need, yet users typically lack the expertise to design for themselves.
+Furthermore, even professionally produced designs impose a significant learning curve on end-users.
+Drawing inspiration from pattern languages in UI design~\cite{alexanderPatternLanguageTowns1977, tidwellDesigningInterfacesPatterns2010}, we propose moving beyond single-task generation to create a coherent and persistent task-oriented workspace.
+This approach aims to enforce structural consistency across a workflow while still allowing for fluid, malleable interaction at each step.